Design it. Sell it. We print it.

 Sleeve design

-The sleeve is another eye-catching place on a t-shirt that you can customize with unique graphic or text designs.
-It’s also an excellent spot for branding shapes, logos, and messages.
-Just remember to align your design with the center line of the sleeve for best results.
+The sleeve is an eye-catching place on a t-shirt that you can customize with unique graphics or text designs.
+It’s an excellent spot for secondary branding, logos, and messages.
+Just remember to align your design with the sleeve’s center line for the cleanest results.

 Printing requirements: